Dragon boat

-A dragon boat is a human-powered watercraft originating from the Pearl River Delta region of China's southern Guangdong Province.
+A dragon boat is a human-powered watercraft that originated in the Pearl River Delta region of southern China's Guangdong Province.
 These were made of teak, but in other parts of China different kinds of wood are used.
 It is one of a family of traditional paddled long boats found throughout Asia, Africa, the Pacific islands, and Puerto Rico.
 The sport of dragon boat racing has its roots in an ancient folk ritual of contending villagers, which dates back 2000 years throughout southern China, and even further to the original games of Olympia in ancient Greece.
 Both dragon boat racing and the ancient Olympiad included aspects of religious observances and community celebrations, along with competitions.

 Dragon boat racing has been a traditional Chinese paddled watercraft activity for over 2000 years and began as a modern international sport in Hong Kong in 1976.
 These boats are typically made of carbon fiber, fiberglass, and other lightweight materials.
 For competition events, dragon boats are generally rigged with decorative Chinese dragon heads and tails.
 At other times (such as during training), decorative regalia is usually removed, although the drum often remains aboard for drummers to practice.
 For races, there are 18-20 people in a standard boat, and 8-10 in a small boat, not including the steersperson (sweep) and the drummer.

 In December 2007, the central government of the People's Republic of China added the Dragon Boat Festival, along with the Qingming and Mid-Autumn festivals, to the schedule of national holidays.